 Two Colby students spent the summer of 2023 monitoring loons while interning with the Belgrade Lakes Association's Loon Preservation Project.

-For 2022, your Belgrade Lakes Association is now into their fourth year of their Loon Preservation Project with renowned expert Lee Attix of Loon Conservation Associates.
-We continue to solicit funding to conduct a common loon (Gavia immer) study on both Great and Long Ponds to develop a comprehensive plan in order to support and grow the loon population in a sustainable manner.
+For 2024, your Belgrade Lakes Association is now into their fifth year of their Loon Preservation Project with renowned expert Lee Attix of Loon Conservation Associates.
+We continue to solicit funding to continue our common loon (Gavia immer) study on both Great and Long Ponds to develop a comprehensive plan in order to support and grow the loon population in a sustainable manner.
 With this plan, we will be better prepared to establish and maintain nesting areas that are sensible and well-protected.